flox/flox/README.md

 ## 📫 Have a question?
 Want to chat?
 Ran into a problem?

 We are happy to welcome you to our [Discourse forum][discourse] and answer your questions!
-You can always reach out to us directly via the [flox twitter account][twitter] or chat to us directly on [Matrix][matrix] or [Discord][discord].
+You can always reach out to us directly via the [Flox twitter account][twitter] or chat to us directly on [Matrix][matrix] or [Discord][discord].